DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 surmised; and that archiving has been a way for activists to constitute themselves as mnemonic communities as well as political actors.

-The question how people articulate past, present and future in making sense of the world has been studied from different perspectives.[^03Chapter1_5] But how different temporalities play into struggles for social change has, until quite recently, been a neglected issue in both memory and social
+The question of how people articulate past, present and future in making sense of the world has been studied from different perspectives.[^03Chapter1_5] But how different temporalities play into struggles for social change has, until quite recently, been a neglected issue in both memory and social